rehierl/node-tree-outliner/1-2-node-trees/1-1-types-of-trees.md

 * "ancestor and descendant" ...

 <!-- ======================================================================= -->
-## Spanning tree
+## wikipedia, spanning tree

 * a subgraph of an undirected graph that is a tree
 * the tree includes all vertices with minimum number of edges
-* graph may have several spanning trees
+* a graph may have several spanning trees
-* graph may have only one spanning tree - graph is a tree
+* a graph may have only one spanning tree - the graph is itself a tree
-* graph must be connected
+* a graph must be connected

 comments

 * somewhat related to hamilton paths
+* note that graphs in general do not have to be directed
+* directedness in graph theory is more a special case, not the default